ilikeikers/sleeperSpider/README.md

 # sleeperSpider
-Get Sleeper info using their public API
+get sleeper info using their public API

 This is my new (slightly better) attempt to collect NFL Player Info and then sort them into a ranking list.
 This is an upgrade from the idea started in the "fantasy2020" Repo.